(Published in GralsWelt 18/2001)

-David Lloyd George sensed the consequences of the unjust and unstable peace order when he commented on the Treaty of Versailles: "Now we have a written document that guarantees and war in twenty years" (1, p.
-58).
+David Lloyd George foresaw the consequences of the unjust and unstable peace order when he commented on the Treaty of Versailles: "Now we have a written document that guarantees and war in twenty years."
+(1, S. 58).

 The consequences of the First World War were dramatic for Europe and the world: